Knowledge-Based Design Requirements for Generative Social Robots in Higher Education: Related Work

-While these frameworks are useful to identify desired GSR behaviors, they fail to specify the information GSRs require to express these desired outcomes.
+While these frameworks are useful to identify desired GSR behaviors, they fail to specify the information GSRs require to express desired outcomes.
 To illustrate, a common desired behavioral outcome for generative agents in education is to offer personalized learning support \cite{cordova-esparzaAIpoweredEducationalAgents2025}.
-However, existing frameworks in education rarely determine specific informational prerequisites that enable personalized behavior.
-Consequently, the configuration of a GSR's knowledge-base is often left solely to developers, which may cause misalignment with the perspectives of users and experts, for instance regarding student privacy or educational norms.
-To address this gap, we propose a knowledge-based design approach for GSRs to guide autonomous tutoring behavior in higher education.
+However, existing frameworks in education rarely determine specific informational prerequisites that enable personalized behavior -- for example, whether the robot should have information about a student's performance history or learning preferences.
+Consequently, the configuration of a GSR's knowledge base is often left solely to developers, which may cause misalignment with the perspectives of users and experts, for instance regarding student privacy or educational norms.
+To address this gap, we propose a qualitative research approach to identify knowledge-based design requirements for GSRs in higher education with the goal of aligning their autonomous behavior with expectations and needs of students and lecturers.